cb400f/opensuse-guide.org/help.md

 ---
 layout: default
-title: 'Appendix A: Help and Docs - Support and Documentation for openSUSE'
+title: "Appendix A: Help and Docs - Support and Documentation for openSUSE"
 permalink: help
 ---